Whatever You Like

-"Whatever You Like" is a song by the American rapper T.I., released as the lead single (second overall) from his sixth studio album, Paper Trail (2008).
-The song was written by T.I. and David Siegel, alongside the song's producer Jim Jonsin.
-"Whatever You Like" served as the third single from Paper Trail in the United Kingdom with a release date of June 1, 2009.
+"Whatever You Like" is a song by American rapper T.I., released by Grand Hustle and Atlantic Records on July 29, 2008 as the lead single (second overall) from his sixth studio album, Paper Trail (2008).
+It was written by T.I. and David Siegel, alongside the song's producer Jim Jonsin.
+In the United Kingdom, it was released on June 1, 2009 and served as the third single from the album.

-The song peaked at number one on the US Billboard Hot 100, giving T.I. his second US number one.
+The song peaked atop the US Billboard Hot 100, becoming T.I.'s first to do so as a lead artist, and his second to do so overall after his guest appearance on Justin Timberlake's 2006 single "My Love".
 It topped the chart for seven non-consecutive weeks, and remained in the top 3 of the charts for over 12 non-consecutive weeks.
-It was also number one in New Zealand and has been certified 3× Platinum by the RIAA.
+It also peaked atop the Recorded Music NZ chart in New Zealand, and has since received octuple platinum certification by the Recording Industry Association of America (RIAA).
 It was named the 16th most successful song from 2000 to 2009, on the Billboard Hot 100 Songs of the Decade.

 Composition

 "Whatever You Like" was written by T.I., James Scheffer and David Siegel.
-The song was produced by Jim Jonsin, who produced Lil Wayne's single, "Lollipop".
+The song was produced by Jim Jonsin, who produced Lil Wayne's single "Lollipop".
 The production team worked on the track when T.I. was in the studio recording his album.
 The instrumentals for "Whatever You Like" are based on a beat of lead synthesizers and drum pattern.
-The song runs for 4:09 and speaks about a man who can buy a woman whatever she asks for, as well encourages the woman to ask for anything she wants.
-A pop-rap song, contains a sample from "Redemption", the opening and closing theme song from the film Rocky II.
+The song runs for 4:09 and speaks about a man who can buy a woman whatever she asks for, as well encouraging the woman to ask for anything she wants.
+A pop-rap song, it contains a sample from "Redemption", the opening and closing theme song from the film Rocky II.
 "Whatever You Like" is set in common time with a moderately slow tempo of 80 beats per minute, and is written in the key of D minor with a chord progression sequence of Dm-Bb-F-C.

 A second version of "Whatever You Like" was released in order to be suitable for radio stations.
-The original version of the track features T.I. saying "Late night sex so wet, it's so tight", while the radio version replaces these lyrics with the line "Baby I can treat you so special, so nice" in the hook and replacing the line "Thing gets so wet/ it hits so right" with "Girl, you smell so fresh, and look so nice" in the breakdown.
-The line "Tell 'em other broke niggas be quiet" with "Tell 'em other broke jokers be quiet" in the pre-hook, and the 2nd verse also censors the word "brain" in the line "Brain so good/ could've sworn you went to college" due to being a slang term for oral sex.
+The original version of the track features T.I. saying "Late night sex so wet, it's so tight", while the radio version replaces these lyrics with the line "Baby I can treat you so special, so nice" in the hook and replacing the line "Thing gets so wet/it hits so right" with "Girl, you smell so fresh, and look so nice" in the breakdown.
+The line "Tell 'em other broke niggas be quiet" with "Tell 'em other broke jokers be quiet" in the pre-hook, and the second verse also censors the word "brain" in the line "Brain so good/could've sworn you went to college" due to being a slang term for oral sex.
 The music video uses the edited lyrics.